The Lost Rivers of the Garden of Eden - Found

 (Revelation 22:1-2 KJV)

 In summary: The Bible tends to indicate that the river from the Garden of Eden originated in the Holy Land, and from there became four heads.
 A forensic study of the region's geology tends to support the theory over the alternatively proposed locations of Turkey or Kuwait.
 What we have not shown is a geologic model for the source of these waters originating from the area of Jerusalem.
-Keep in mind, however, that Jerusalem sits just west of the Great Rift valley.
-It is quite possible that legendary river of Eden originated from a massive artesian aquifer, the source of which has long since been disrupted by block faulting along the Rift.
-We know for a scientific fact that there is a considerable amount of "fossil" water under the Middle east in the deep-rock sandstone aquifers of the region such as the Nubian sandstone aquifers and equivalent formations.
+Keep in mind, however, that Jerusalem sits just west of the Great Rift Valley.
+It is quite possible that the legendary river of Eden originated from a massive artesian aquifer, the source of which has long since been disrupted by block faulting along the Rift.
+We know for a scientific fact that there is a considerable amount of "fossil" water under the Middle East in the deep-rock sandstone aquifers of the region such as the Nubian sandstone aquifers and equivalent formations.

-Keep in mind that in the days of Adam and Eve, a "mist" went up and watered the face of the Earth within the Garden (Genesis 2:6).
+Also keep in mind that in the days of Adam and Eve a "mist" went up and watered the face of the Earth within the Garden (Genesis 2:6).
 Fountains of waters (underground waters under pressure gushing upwards) would certainly be a logical source for the generation of such a mist and would be a logical feed-source for such a river.
 Certainly, we cannot exclude this possibility.
 Although the modern-day geology and topography of the Middle-East does not readily reveal the exact location of the Garden of Eden and the four rivers source, guidance by faith from the Holy Bible and a forensic study of the region's geology and topography reveals the matter.
 The available data appears to suggest that present-day Israel was the central location of the Garden of Eden.

 Disclaimer: External Links from this website are for instructional or promotional purposes and do not constitute an endorsement

 All original text © 1997 - 2021

-Materials from this site may be freely copied for personal use or church Bible studies.
+Materials from this site may be freely copied to paper for personal use or church Bible studies.

 They may not be reproduced elsewhere on the Internet, for either personal or commercial use, without the express written permission of this Ministry.